Use the URL link provided by your instructor to enroll for the class.

 You will then see a page with Sign In options:

 Click the appropriate “Sign In" button at the lower left and it will sign you in.
-(You may get a window asking you to indicate your Google, Facbook, or Microsoft account and/or sign in to it.)
+(You may get a window asking you to indicate your Google, Facbook, Microsoft, or Clever account and/or sign in to it.)

 An alternative way to sign in is to use your class’s class code.
 Every class has a six-letter class code (e.g., “ABCDEF”), which your teacher will provide to you.
 On the right side of the “Sign In” page enter your six-letter class code and click the Go button.: